kesslerr/m4d/README.md

 Subfolders will contain READMEs which are more specific.

-**Note: The multiverse-preprocessed comprises >15 TB.
+**Note: The multiverse-preprocessed epoch data comprises >15 TB storage.
 It will be shared on a suitable data sharing platform at a later stage.**

 General structure adapted from [cookiecutter](https://github.com/drivendata/cookiecutter-data-science):
 ```